Diversional therapists plan and run recreation programmes that enhance the emotional, social and physical wellbeing of individuals.

 Diversional therapists may do some or all of the following:

-- plan recreational events and activities
+- plan recreational programmes and events

 - assess and document participants' progress